AloyASen/skyvern4managedUI/docs/CREDENTIALS_DB.md

   - `GET /v1/credentials/{id}`: Returns a single credential with masked info.
   - `POST /v1/credentials/{id}/delete`: Soft-deletes the credential and removes secret rows.

+- Item ID handling
+  - Every credential metadata row includes an `item_id` (string) used as an internal item identifier.
+  - Creation: `item_id` is generated server-side as a UUID4 and injected by a service (`skyvern/forge/sdk/services/credential`).
+  - Legacy data: If older rows exist with `item_id=NULL`, the DB layer backfills a UUID4 during `get_credential`/`get_credentials` and persists the value to prevent validation errors.
+  - Frontend: No changes required; clients do not need to supply `item_id`.

 - UI
   - Dashboard → Credentials: Add Password or Credit Card opens a modal; on save, data is stored in Postgres.
   - Workflow → Parameters → Credential: Only “Skyvern” is available.
 The dropdown lists credentials for the connected org and includes an “Add new credential” option that opens the same modal.